Capability guide

 • Read the capability panel before importing a large queue.

-• Treat fallback outputs as part of the route design, not as a last-minute patch.
+• Treat alternate outputs as part of the page design, not as a last-minute patch.

 • Prefer tools that say when they are limited instead of hiding it behind vagueness.